barney0/WU-STHACK-2019/README.md

 We use the tool "qrencode" to create a QRCode to put the content I want inside.

 For all the next steps, the process will be like the following:
-* Create a QRCode using qrencode, containing our data to be tested inside.
+* Create a QRCode using qrencode, containing our data to be tested inside
-* Base64 encoded the the output of the command.
+* Base64 encoded the output of the command
-* Send it throught the repeater as seen before.
+* Send it throught the repeater

 Let's start with an empty json: